 “The president wants you all to have plenty of time to celebrate the Syakaran’s death, so I’m taking him to the embalmer before he stinks up the place.”
 Oh, she was good.

 Luckily for Llew, she lacked Jonas’s notoriety.
 And the very idea of an Aenuk walking free in Turhmos was unfathomable.
-Her ruse held and the people eventually backed off and followed them no more.
+For now, her ruse held, and the people eventually backed off and followed them no more.

-Once clear of Duffirk’s outer reaches, they’d let the horse go, as they lacked the resources to fend for it as well as themselves.
-Jonas had stopped playing dead, only to find he needed Llew’s support to limp along.
+Somewhere near the edge of town, Llew raided a washing line for a damp, loose green and white striped shirt, which she draped over Jonas until they were clear of Duffirk’s outer reaches, when he could slip from the horse’s back and into the shirt.
+They let the horse go, as they lacked the resources to fend for it as well as themselves.
+Jonas had stopped playing dead, only to find he needed Llew’s support just to limp along.
 They’d eventually reached cover beneath a forest, and even got so lucky as to find a secluded stretch of river.

 “Will we ever feel warm, or clean again?”
 Llew asked, splashing water over her face as she crouched on the stones, water lapping at the toes of her boots.

-Llew’s teeth chattered so bad Jonas could hear them over the river.
+Llew’s teeth chattered so badly Jonas could hear them over the river.
 He barely felt the cold anymore; so much of him was numb.